Menu

 What Are the Types of Asbestos?

 Most people talk about asbestos as if it was a single, cancer-causing material.
 The generic term refers to a group of minerals that occur naturally.
-All the group’s minerals are firm, durable, and react similarly to exposure to heat (fire), electricity, and chemical corrosion.
+All the group’s minerals are firm and durable and react similarly to exposure to heat (fire), electricity, and chemical corrosion.
 The types of asbestos include six fiber-like minerals: actinolite, amosite, anthophyllite, chrysotile, crocidolite, and tremolite.

 In its raw form, asbestos comes in several different colors.
 However, you probably won’t be able to determine a type of asbestos just by looking at it.
-When added to other products and construction materials (such as cement and bricks), the fiber’s color is hidden.
+The fiber’s color is hidden when added to other products and construction materials (such as cement and bricks).
+All six types of asbestos fibers are microscopic and invisible to the naked eye.

-Below, the list details which color relates to each form of mineral fiber.
+Below is the list of details on which color relates to each form of mineral fiber.

 Type Color Uses